 This site has pictures of different types of Medieval clothing.Everyday Life in the Middle Ages

-This is part of the BBC website, presenting basic facts about life in the Middle Ages for different classes of society.Medicine and Health in the Middle Ages
+This is part of the BBC website, presenting basic facts about life in the Middle Ages for different classes of society.Medicine in Medieval Times

 This is a short article written by a person who learned to make Medieval costumes for the SCA.
 It has links to pictures, patterns, and instructions.Medieval Entertainment, Games, Festivals, and Holidays